ISEB – Independent Schools Examinations Board

 - they take about two-and-a-half hours to complete (English 25 minutes, mathematics 50 minutes, non-verbal reasoning 32 minutes, verbal reasoning 36 minutes)

-- the four tests can be taken together or at separate times; in the candidate’s own school, at the senior school for which he or she is entered or at an independent testing centre
+- the four tests can be taken together or at separate times; in the candidate’s school, at the senior school for which they are entered or at an independent testing centre

 - candidates are registered by the senior school(s) for which they are entered